 Loe Bar Beach

-Loe Bar is made up of 2 parts; The Loe, which is the largest natural fresh water lake in Cornwall and the Bar, a half mile shingle bank wich seperates the Loe from the sea.
+Loe Bar is made up of 2 parts; The Loe, which is the largest natural freshwater lake in Cornwall and the Bar, a half mile shingle bank which separates the Loe from the sea.

 Loe Bar was originally the mouth of the River Cober which lead to a harbour in Helston.
 However, by the 13th century the bar had cut Helston off from the sea and formed the pool.